gautampambhar/terraform-masterclass/terraform-multienv-deploy-azcicd/README.md

 # Goal
 The goal of the project is to write Azure resources in terraform and deploy them automatically via the Azure YAML pipeline with multiple environments.

+# Prerequisite
+- On your Azure DevOps project, navigate to marketplace store and install Azure Pipelines Terraform Tasks

 # Resource creation manually before pipeline execution
 1. run terraform/backends/setup.azcli.
 This will create below resources
     1. Resource group